chirpy8/chirpy8.github.io/_posts/2024-07-05-post-Firmware2.md

 ![ghidra hex view3]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra hex view3.png)

 The bytes at address 0x409 are 00 00 00 04 00.
 And the next byte is 0x37, which could be an instruction with a page3 prefix of 0x37.
-Something else they may not be a coincidence is that 0x409 is exactly 0x200 bytes after our start location.
+Something else that may not be a coincidence is that 0x409 is exactly 0x200 bytes after our start location.
 Going back to the hex viewer, and looking further ahead, we see something similar at address 0x80e.

 ![ghidra hex view4]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra hex view4.png)